rubenwardy/minetest_modding_book/_en/basics/lua.md

 which show it is a string.
 This reveals that the foo variable was global, because it could be accessed from another function than the one in which it was declared.

-This is sloppy coding, and Minetest will in warn about this:
+This is sloppy coding, and Minetest will warn about this:

     Assignment to undeclared global 'foo' inside function at init.lua:2